QuickBooks Blog

 Nonexempt vs. exempt employee pros and cons

 Hiring an exempt employee doesn’t come without issues.
 For example, exempt employees may have to work longer and harder than nonexempt employees without extra compensation.
-Here are the pros and cons of being an exempt employee:

-Although nonexempt employees qualify for overtime, their base pay is often much lower than exempt employees.
-Here are some of the pros and cons of this type of compensation:
+Although nonexempt employees qualify for overtime, their base pay is often much lower than what exempt employees earn.
+Here are some considerations for this type of compensation:

 When to hire exempt or nonexempt employees